 Fear and safety

-More than half Australians still think a terrorism attack is likely in this country, despite a recent reduction in anxiety about this.
-Those who most fear terrorism or their personal safety and are anxious about crime or terrorism generally tend to be the least happy.
+A few years ago, more than half Australians thought a terrorism attack was likely in this country, despite a reduction in anxiety about this.
+Those who most fear for their personal safety and are anxious about crime or terrorism generally tend to be the least happy.
 We are happier if we can feel that friends and society generally can be trusted.

 A sense of purpose